jonas-frei/AMRS-exercises/README.md

 | |HWConfigBBBlue.json
 ```

-The main project folder contains the [eeros build scripts](https://github.com/eeros-project/eeros-build-scripts), as well as the folder template_project.
-In the folder template_project is all the code and the CMakeLists.txt file, which is needed to compile the application. *.cpp files are stored in the src folder and *.hpp files in the inc folder.
+The main project folder contains all the code and the CMakeLists.txt file, which is needed to compile the application. *.cpp files are stored in the src folder and *.hpp files in the inc folder.
 In the config folder is the HWConfigBBBlue.json file, which is used to interface with the hardware through the HAL.

 # Prerequisits